Hayward is a quaint little fishing city in Wisconsin with a population of 2,539 as of the 2021 census.

 If you are visiting Hayward with children in tow, you need extra to keep your children entertained.

-The park offers a petting zoo, which allows you to connect with farm animals and feed curious deer.
+Wilderness Walk Zoo and Recreation Park offers a petting zoo, which allows you to connect with farm animals and feed deer.

-It also offers picnic spots and playgrounds, with a few enjoyable restaurants serving up delicious food.
+It also offers picnic spots and playgrounds, with a few lovely restaurants serving delicious food.

-Your kids will love it, and you will certainly appreciate the rest of your day.
+Your kids will love it, and you will undoubtedly appreciate the rest of your day.

 Scheer’s Lumberjack Village is a homage to all things timber.

-So it clearly lives up to Hayward’s reputation as a fishing and hunting town.
+So it lives up to Hayward’s reputation as a fishing and hunting town.

 But despite the droll name, it also offers a fun family spot with mild adventure.

-The lumberjack show runs twice every day and humorously showcases the city’s history.
+The lumberjack show runs twice daily and humorously showcases the city’s history.